Frequently Asked Questions

 How far in advance do I need to book?

-It's always worth a call to check.
+When it comes to chosing your wedding destination, it is always worth a call to check.
 If you are flexible on your date, we can often times find something that works for you even with not much notice.

 I'm not quite sure about a wedding on a Friday or a Sunday...do you suggest it?